practicusai/docs/docs/tutorial/data-analysis-intro.md

 ## Group by to Summarize Data

-Since our insurance data also has demographics information such as region, we can summarize (aggregate) based on how we wish to break-down our data.
+Since our insurance data also has demographic information such as region, we can summarize (aggregate) based on how we wish to break down our data.

 - Select Analyze > Group By

 ![group by 1](img/data-analysis-intro/insurance-group-by-1.png)

-- Select _region_ and then _sex_ for the Group by section
+- Select _region_ and then _sex_ for the _Group by_ section
 - Select _charges - Mean (Average)_, _charges - Median (50%)_, _charges - Std.
 Dev (Standard Deviation)_ for the summarize section
 - Click ok

 ![group by 2](img/data-analysis-intro/insurance-group-by-2.png)

 You will see the selected charges summaries for _region_ and _sex_ break-down.
-There is no limit, you can break-down for as many columns as you need.
+There is no limit, you can break down for as many columns as you need.

 ![group by 3](img/data-analysis-intro/insurance-group-by-3.png)